 Modric has shown he’s still a master in midfield, but this is an ageing team.
 They are far more likely to fall in the group stage than reach the last eight.

-Back in international action and playing the best football of his life, it’s remarkable that Karim Benzema isn’t even the Golden Boot favourite on his own team.
+Back in international action and playing the best football of his life, it’s remarkable that Harry Kane isn’t the Golden Boot favourite for the tournament.

 Serbia qualify from Group G